 The Truth About Cataracts – 8 Things

 As you get older and your vision begins to deteriorate, you may start to notice a number of not-so-pleasant changes.
-If you experience cloudy vision, diminished color vibrancy and difficulty reading without the aid of bright lights, you might have a cataract.
+If you experience cloudy vision, diminished color vibrancy, difficulty reading without the aid of bright lights, or glare or halos around lights at night you might have a cataract.

 Better Vision Guide has compiled a list of eight things we think you should know about cataracts:

 Updated: March 8, 2019